 - Better lighting leads to a more enjoyable workflow and environment.

 - Upgrading your lighting will reduce the chances of accidents and eyestrain.

 - LED and fluorescent bulbs last far longer than incandescents, saving you time and money on bulbs.

 If you’re still a bit in the dark about the best garage lighting, check out answers to some commonly asked questions about these products.

+These are by no means interchangeable terms.
 Lumens describe the brightness of a bulb.
 Kelvins describe the temperature color.
 Watts represent energy consumption.
-They are not interchangeable terms.

 No. A higher temperature bulb produces a cooler, bluer tone, but not more light.